 Treatment for a Recluse Bite

-If you believe that you have been bitten by a brown recluse, it is important to seek medical treatment immediately.
+If you believe a brown recluse has bitten you, you must seek medical treatment immediately.
 Try to capture the spider so the doctor can use it to determine the best course of treatment.

 After being bitten, clean the wound with soap and water.
 Apply an ice pack to the area to reduce swelling.

 Do not attempt to remove the venom yourself.
-This can cause more damage.
+It can cause more damage.
 Venom removal kits are also not effective.

 Prevention is the Best Medicine